fenago/katacoda-scenarios/azure-functions-java/intro.md

 Welcome to your Azure Functions Lab Exercise!

-In this Lab we will write Java Azure Function.
+In this Lab we will write Java Azure Functions.